Skip to main content

 • Natively supported providers (with pre-configured event types and payload schemas): Datadog, Sentry, PagerDuty, Linear, Jira, Fin (formerly Intercom), Zendesk, and Pylon

 After saving a webhook trigger, CodeRabbit shows the webhook URL, required header, and sample payload to configure in the source service.
+Webhook events are processed only when the trigger is active.
 Webhook triggers can match by provider event type, by JSON payload fields, or both.
 If no matching rule passes, the event is dropped.

 Delivery